nitish7562/Docker/Nitish_Docker.md

 ### Efficiency:

-* `Docker` uses resourcess more eficiently than traditional virtual machines, as containers share the host system's kernel and do not require a full opearating system.
+* `Docker` uses resourcess more eficiently than traditional virtual machines, as containers share the host system's kernel and do not require a full operating system.

 ### Scalability: